mitom18/example-server-nodejs/README.md

  - ORM
  - HTTP REST API
  - Logger
+ - Authentication

 ## Usage

 Application requires MySQL database.
 Ensure you have access to a MySQL database server.
 You can initialize the database with `db_init.sql` script.
+Database contains user with credentials `admin@admin.com` / `password`.

 To run this application, you'll need [Node.js](https://nodejs.org/en/) (which comes with [npm](https://www.npmjs.com/)) installed on your computer.